Murder of Sarah Ludemann: Media

-This case has been discussed on television series such as Dateline NBC in February 2011, Deadly Women in November 2011, and Facing Evil with Candice DeLong in December 2011.
+Ludemann's murder and Wade's trial have been discussed on television series such as Dateline NBC in February 2011, Deadly Women in November 2011, and Facing Evil with Candice DeLong in December 2011.
 It was also profiled on the E!
 Entertainment Special When Girls Kill.
-Wade's case was featured on the shows Snapped on October 7, 2012, and Killerpost on February 13, 2016.
+The murder case was featured on the shows Snapped on October 7, 2012, Killerpost on February 13, 2016, and Mean Girl Murders on April 29, 2024.
 On December 7, 2016, Crime Watch Daily also covered it.
-Wade's case was later examined on the "Fatal Love Triangle" episode of the series Vengeance: Killer Lovers which aired on March 17, 2019.
+The case was later examined on the "Fatal Love Triangle" episode of the series Vengeance: Killer Lovers which aired on HLN on March 17, 2019.

 In 2022, the feud between Wade and Sarah Ludemann served as the inspiration for the Lifetime film He's Not Worth Dying For as part of its "Ripped from the Headlines" feature film series.
-It stars Rachel Boyd as Isla Masters (who is based on Wade), Hilda Martin as Grace Heinemann (who is based on Ludemann), Robin Givens as Cher Heinemann, and Lachlan Quarmby as Jake Carter (who is based on Joshua Camacho).
+It stars Rachel Boyd as Isla Masters (who is based on Wade), Hilda Martin as Grace Heinemann (who is based on Ludemann), Robin Givens as Cher Heinemann, and Lachlan Quarmby as Jake Carter (who is based on Camacho).